1to1marketing/ETL-Project---Team-MJSD/README.md

   * Be sure to assign a primary key, as Pandas will not be able to do so.

-* In Jupyter Notebook perform all ETL.
+* ---------In Jupyter Notebook perform all ETL.

 * **Extraction**

+  * We downloaded the baseball.csv from Kaggle and then loaded it into our pandas dataframe.
-  * Put each CSV into a pandas DataFrame.
+  * We...... loaded it into our pandas dataframe

 * **Transform**

-  * Copy only the columns needed into a new DataFrame.
+  * We created a MLB the columns TM, Year and Attendance from the baseball csv and renamed the.

   * Rename columns to fit the tables created in the database.

-  * Handle any duplicates. **HINT:** some locations have the same name but each license number is unique.
+  * ----Handle any duplicates. **HINT:** some locations have the same name but each license number is unique.

-  * Set index to the previously created primary key.
+  * -----Set index to the previously created primary key.

 * **Load**

-  * Create a connection to database.
+  * ---Create a connection to database.

-  * Check for a successful connection to the database and confirm that the tables have been created. d `county_name` from the `county` table.
+  * ---Check for a successful connection to the database and confirm that the tables have been created. d `---county_name` from the `county` table.